How it all began

 It was in 1967, the same year as construction commenced on the Churchill Falls Generating Station, that a community began taking shape.
 As families of workers began arriving, schools, recreation facilities and services were being added to meet the needs of the growing community.
 The community revolved around a town complex, the Donald Gordon Centre, much as it does today, with amenities such as a school, gymnasium, grocery store, hotel, restaurant, library, curling club and swimming pool.
 By 1969 the construction of permanent housing accommodations for employees was well underway.

 Churchill Falls was born a company-owned town and it remains that today.
-It is managed and operated by Nalcor Energy and is home to the proud and dedicated men and women who operate and support the generating station.
+It is managed and operated by Newfoundland & Labrador Hydro and is home to the proud and dedicated men and women who operate and support the generating station.